 Plate Put to Registered Recommended Withdrawn Defaced Sheets Earliest

 No. Press for From Destroyed Printed Known

-Defacement Press
+Defacement Press -

 Total production from both plates 34,460

 1

 2 See above

 3 See above

-This production was in sheets of 56, (two panes of 28).
 It is probable that the same two plates were used as for the blue paper printing.